 HOUSING AUTHORITY OPERATIONS

-We take our obligation to serve our community and our employees very seriously.
-In light of the rapidly changing situation surrounding COVID-19, HACSB is implementing the following measures until further notice:
+In light of the rapidly changing situation surrounding COVID-19, HACSB has implemented the following measures until further notice:

 Inspections: Unit inspections will cease until further notice, with exceptions made for new move-ins, or an urgent health and safety issue exists.